Boone Jenner Game Preview: Blue Jackets vs. Bruins

 Jenner Season Stats Insights

-- In 22 games this season, Jenner has a plus-minus of 0, while averaging 19:34 on the ice per game.

-- In Jenner's 22 games played this season he's scored in eight of them and netted multiple goals in two.
+- In Jenner's 25 games played this season he's scored in nine of them and netted multiple goals in two.

-- In 10 of 22 games this year, Jenner has registered a point, and three of those games included multiple points.
+- Jenner has a point in 12 games this year (out of 25), including multiple points four times.

-- Jenner has yet to record a multi-assist game this season despite registering one in three of 22 games played.
+- Jenner has posted an assist in a game four times this season in 25 games played, including multiple assists once.

-- The implied probability is 51.2% that Jenner hits the over on his points prop total based on the odds.
+- The implied probability that Jenner goes over his points over/under is 51.2%, based on the odds.

 Sign up for Underdog fantasy today.